Apelo0/Idle-Game-Runner/README.md

 2. Rename it to your game's name (for example `Idle-Game-Runner.exe` > `GhostOfTsushima.exe`)
 2. Run the game on Steam
 3. Press OK and let it run!
+4. If you want to actually play your game, just verify integrity of game files!

 > ✅ Works best with games that don’t have anti-cheat or validation checks
 > ⚠️ Only tested on Windows with Steam games